hupe1980/mwaacli/README.md

-  environments Manage MWAA environments help         Help about any command local        Setup and control the AWS MWAA local runner open         Open the MWAA webapp in a browser roles        Manage Airflow roles run          Execute an Airflow CLI command in MWAA
+  environments Manage MWAA environments help         Help about any command local        Setup and control the AWS MWAA local runner logs         Fetch logs from CloudWatch for an MWAA environment open         Open the MWAA webapp in a browser roles        Manage Airflow roles run          Execute an Airflow CLI command in MWAA